chodonne/docker-shell-here/README.md

 ## About

-Starts a bash shell in a Docker container in the mounted current host directory
+Starts a posix shell in a Docker container in the mounted current host directory

 * The application takes the Docker "image:tag" as a parameter
   * tag is set to "latest" if not specified